 It’s an amazing feeling when you finally get relief from your TMJ symptoms.
 All that jaw pain, the headaches, tinnitus, and vertigo that you’ve been dealing with for months or years are finally gone.
 And it’s all thanks to your bite splint and your neuromuscular dentist.

-But after several months of successful treatment, it’s time to make an important decision: keep using your bite splint or get
+But after several months of successful treatment, it’s time to make an important decision: keep using your bite splint or get full mouth reconstruction for your TMJ?

 Understanding Full Mouth Reconstruction